RubixML/ML/README.md

 $tuple = ['first', 'second', 0.001]; // a 3-tuple
 ```

+### What is the difference between categorical and continuous data types?
+There are generally 2 classes of data types that Rubix distinguishes by convention.

+Categorical (or *discrete*) data are those that describe a *qualitative* property of a sample such as *gender* or *city* and can be 1 of K possible values.
+Categorical feature types are always represented as a string internal type.

+Continuous data are *quantitative* properties of samples such as *age* or *speed* and can be any number within the set of infinite real numbers.
+Continuous features are represented as either floating point or integer types internally.

 ### Does Rubix support multithreading?
 Not currently, however we do plan to add CPU and GPU multithreading in the future.

 ### Does Rubix support Deep Learning?
 Yes.
-Deep Learning is a subset of machine learning that involves forming higher-order representations of the input data such as edges and textures in an image.
-A number of learners in Rubix support Deep *Representation* Learning including the [Multi Layer Perceptron](#multi-layer-perceptron) classifier and [MLP Regressor](#mlp-regressor).
+Deep Learning is a subset of machine learning that involves forming higher-order representations of the input features such as edges and textures in an image or word meanings.
+A number of learners in Rubix support Deep Learning including the [Multi Layer Perceptron](#multi-layer-perceptron) classifier and [MLP Regressor](#mlp-regressor).

-### What is the difference between categorical and continuous data types?
-There are 2 classes of data types that Rubix distinguishes by convention.

-Categorical (or *discrete*) data are those that describe a *qualitative* property of a sample such as *color* or *city* and can be 1 of K possible values.
-Categorical features are denoted as *string* types.

-Continuous data are *quantitative* properties of sample such as *height* or *age* and can be any number within the set of infinite *real* numbers.
-Continuous features are represented as either *float* or *int* types.

 ### Does Rubix support Reinforcement Learning?
 We do not.
 Rubix is only designed for *supervised* and *unsupervised* learning.

 ### I'm getting out of memory errors
 Try adjusting the `memory_limit` option in your php.ini file to something more reasonable.
-We recommend setting this to *-1* (no limit) unless you are running in production.
+We recommend setting this to *-1* (no limit) or slightly below your device's memory supply for best results.

 > **Note**: Machine Learning can sometimes require a lot of memory.
 The amount necessary will depend on the amount of training data and the size of your model.
 If you have more data than you can hold in memory, some learners allow you to train in batches.
-See [Online](#online) estimators for more information.
+See the section on [Online](#online) estimators for more information.

 ---
 ## Testing
-Rubix utilizes a combination of static code analysis and unit tests for quality assurance and to reduce the number of bugs.
+Rubix utilizes a combination of static code analysis and unit tests for quality assurance (QA) and to reduce the number of bugs.
 Rubix provides three [Composer](https://getcomposer.org/) scripts that can be run from the root directory to automate the testing process.

 To run static analysis:
 ```sh